Bertie

 Public funds should go to public schools.

-Working to protect and preserve what makes this region so special means listening to watermen, local business owners, farmers, teachers, and service workers.
 This campaign is about putting working people first.
 It’s about widening the circle of who gets a seat at the table in our district.
 Decisions in Raleigh should be made with real input from here at home.

 I’m running to answer to you.

-advocate for fair voting maps
+advocate for fair maps:

-no matter where you live or how you vote.
+Every vote should count the same, no matter where you live or how you vote.